Labor Day deal: Get a $30 Costco Shop Card when you sign up for a new membership

 The Costco summer promotion is for new members only or for members whose memberships have been expired for more than 18 months.
 To receive a Digital Costco Shop Card, you must provide a valid email address and set up auto-renewal of your Costco membership on a Visa card at the time of sign-up.
 If you elect not to provide a valid email address and sign up for auto-renewal, a Digital Costco Shop Card will not be emailed.

-Valid only for nonmembers for their first year of membership.
-Not valid for renewal or upgrade of an existing membership.
+This deal is valid only for non-members for their first year of membership.
+It's not valid for renewal or upgrade of an existing membership.
 To qualify as a new member, a Costco membership must be expired at least 18 months or more.
 Limit one promotion/incentive per household.
-Promotion is non-transferable and may not be combined with any other promotion.
-Digital Costco Shop Card is not redeemable for cash, except as required by law.
-New members will receive their Digital Costco Shop Card by email within 2 weeks of sign-up.
+This promotion is non-transferable and may not be combined with any other promotion.
+The Digital Costco Shop Card is not redeemable for cash, except as required by law.
+New members will receive their Digital Costco Shop Card by email within two weeks of sign-up.
 Costco is not liable for incentives not received due to entry of an invalid address during sign-up.
-Digital Costco Shop Cards are not accepted at Gas Stations, Car Washes or Food Court Kiosk.
-Use the provided single-use Promo Code when entering your payment information.
+Digital Costco Shop Cards are not accepted at gas stations, car washes or food court kiosks.
+Use the provided single-use promo code when entering your payment information.

 Related content on CBS Essentials: